We’ve always taken product testing seriously, but we’ve had plenty of fun with it too.

 First things first: Lab testing the components

 Fabric strength is one of the most important elements of a tent.
 The stronger the fabric, the longer it lasts over time.
 But there’s often a tradeoff with weight.
 Using an Elmendorf machine, we can test a fabric’s strength-to-weight ratio to determine if it’s right for the model we’re designing.
 The Elmendorf machine tests the dynamic force a fabric can handle before it tears.
-This is a great indicator of how a fabric will perform against wind, or say, someone leaning on the tent.
+This is a great indicator of how a fabric will perform against wind or the weight of a heavy snow.

-Nothing is more fun in product testing than, yes, breaking gear.
+Perhaps nothing is more fun in product testing than, yes, breaking gear.
 And when tent poles go, they put on a show.
-While working with Easton on their new “virtually indestructible” Syclone poles, we naturally had to see how far the poles could flex before snapping.
+While working with pole manufacturer, Easton, on their new “virtually indestructible” Syclone poles, we naturally had to see how far the poles could flex before snapping.

 Pushing Easton Syclone Poles to their max to prove that they are indeed “virtually unbreakable.”

 In addition to machines, the R&D lab includes a freezer that drops to -45 degrees F, an oven, and a UV tester.
 These ensure that our tent components—including fabrics and poles—can endure extreme cold, extreme heat and a barrage of UV light.